Pregnancy after neonatal loss

-Any pregnancy following the loss of a baby will be described as ‘high risk’, even if you had a straightforward pregnancy before.
-This term can sound frightening but try to focus on the fact that you will get more support and extra scans and appointments.
-They will monitor your baby’s growth and development very closely.
+Any pregnancy following the loss of a baby shortly after birth will be described as ‘high risk’, even if you had a straightforward pregnancy before.
+This term can sound frightening, but it just means that you will have extra care during your pregnancy.

-Some parents book with a different hospital because they feel like going back to the same hospital would be too painful.
-If this is what you want, you can speak to your GP and let them know which hospital you would like to be referred to or you can self-refer on your chosen hospital’s website.
+Some parents choose to be looked after at a different hospital because they feel like going back to the same hospital would be too painful.
+If this is what you want, you can speak to your GP about a referral, or you can self-refer on your chosen hospital’s website.

 Coping with anxiety during pregnancy after loss

-The fear of losing another baby can be overwhelming and it’s normal to worry about this.
-You might find it really hard to imagine taking home a live baby.
+The fear of losing another baby can be overwhelming and it’s natural to feel anxious about this.

-- Don’t keep your feelings to yourself – if you need reassurance or you’re worried that you’re not coping.
-Speak to doctor, midwife or hospital about it.
+- Don’t keep your feelings to yourself.
+Speak to your doctor, midwife or hospital if you need reassurance or you’re worried that you’re not coping.
 You are not a nuisance and it’s natural for you to be finding this pregnancy difficult.

-- Some hospitals have special clinics for bereaved parents, such as the Tommy's Rainbow Clinic in Manchester, who are pregnant again.
-Check with your local maternity unit to see if it’s something they do to offer extra support.
-It might also give you the chance to meet other parents who are feeling the same way you are.
+- Some hospitals have special clinics for bereaved parents who are pregnant again, such as the Tommy's Rainbow Clinic in Manchester.
+Check with your local maternity unit to see if there is a clinic or continuity team who can offer extra support.
+It might also give you the chance to meet other parents who are feeling the same way.

 - Write down any questions you might have whenever they come to you.
 Take these questions to appointments and note down the answers.

-- The anniversary of your baby’s birth and death might be especially anxious for you and your partner.
+- The anniversary of your baby’s birth and death might be a particularly anxious time.
 Let your healthcare team know that you may need some extra support around that time to talk through how you’re feeling and get the reassurance you need.

-- You can ask for a sticker or note on your maternity notes that reminds your healthcare team about the loss of your baby.
+- You can ask for a sticker or note to be put on your maternity notes that reminds your healthcare team about the loss of your baby.
 This should mean that you don’t need to keep repeating the story at every appointment.
 This can also prevent staff asking unhelpful questions such as "is this your first baby?"
 You may be able to buy stickers like this online if your hospital doesn’t have any.

 - Get support from your midwife to write your birth plan.
 You may be able to get extra support during birth and afterwards.

 - Don’t feel the need to pack a hospital bag or buy any items for your baby.
-The thought of bringing home a live baby can feel impossible, and some mums and dads feel like they’re “jinxing it” if they start to plan and pack for the future.
+The thought of bringing home a healthy baby can feel impossible, and some parents feel like they’re ‘jinxing it’ if they start to plan and pack for the future.
 Although this isn’t true, the feeling can be overwhelming.
 There is no immediate need for anything, apart from a car seat.
 If you don’t feel able to pack, speak to your midwife.
-The hospital you’re booked with may have some clothes and nappies for straight after birth.
+Your hospital with may have some clothes and nappies for straight after birth.
 You can buy anything else you need later.
 You could also ask a friend or family member to pack a bag for you and keep it at their house until you need it.

 - This pregnancy can feel endless.
 Try to deal with each day as it comes.
-Break it down into chunks and think yourself, “How am I going to get through this afternoon?”
+Break it down into chunks and think to yourself, “How am I going to get through this afternoon?”
 It might be a walk, or a catch up with a friend.
-Just be kind to yourself.
+Be kind to yourself.

 - Grief can be exhausting, even more so when you’re pregnant.
-Find little things that you like doing and try to focus on those – reading a magazine, having a bath, bingeing some TV, painting your nails or going for a run.
+Find little things that you like doing and try to focus on those – reading a magazine, having a bath, bingeing some TV, painting your nails, swimming or going for a jog can all help.
 Do anything you need to do to help you get through the day.

-- Keep an eye on your mental wellbing and get help if you need it.
+- Keep an eye on your mental wellbeing and get help if you need it.